 Six.
 SPF 50 or above.
 I always forget how intense the sun is at the beach and without fail always leave with pinked skin.
 I apply SPF habitually and find that two applications of my favorite sunscreen yields the best bronze after a day on the beach.
 They also have a leave in hair lightener that I may just use as an excuse to pay a visit back to the beach with.

 Seven.
 A large beach towel.
 This goes without saying, but if you go to the beach, you’re gonna need a beach towel to dry off with.
 The larger the better as I like to fold them up and use them as a makeshift pillow, or employ them as a blanket when the sun starts to set.

 Eight.
 A good beach read.
 A book is always tucked into my bag for daily reading opportunities, but when it comes to the beach I typically stow an extra away when I finish my current one.
-I put together a list here of my favorite beach reads, and I’m currently on this book which is great if you like science fiction genres.
+I put together a list here of my favorite beach reads, and I’m about to start on this book which sounds like the perfect beach read to consume over a long weekend.

 Nine.
 Slide on sandals.
 No time for lacing up your sandals when heading to and from the beach which is why I opt for a quick (and cute) slide on sandal to keep my feet from getting hot on the sun-soaked wood of the stairs leading to the beach.

 Ten.
 Polarized sunglasses.
 Ever since I found out you can get moles on your eye from too much sun exposure, I’ve been amping up my sunglass regime whenever I go outside.
-I’m really a fan of these hyper-reflective sunglasses for the beach (you can get 25% off with “DarlingSummer” at checkout.)
+I love these polarized sunglasses for the beach and don’t mind if they get knocked around here or there.